-Certainly, there was competition and grave conflicts between the different Protestant denominations too, they did not represent a “united front” against Catholics.
-Calvinists marginalized and pushed out the competing Protestant denominations from the Kingdom of Hungary and the Principality of Transylvania, for instance, the Sabbatarians who found refuge in the Unitarian church, formally converting to it.
-Unitarian leaders, from the foundation of this church, were eager to send Unitarian youth to study abroad, in order to catch up with the more established (i.e. the Calvinist and the Catholic) churches in the level of education.
-Thus, education and peregrination that enabled it, were considered important for the status of a denomination.
+Certainly there was competition and grave conflicts between the different Protestant denominations too; they did not represent a united front against Catholics.
+Calvinists marginalized and pushed the competing Protestant denominations out of the Kingdom of Hungary and the Principality of Transylvania, for instance, the Sabbatarians who found refuge in the Unitarian Church, formally converting to it.
+Unitarian leaders, from the foundation of this church, were eager to send Unitarian youth to study abroad in order to catch up with the more established (i.e., the Calvinist and the Catholic) churches in the level of education.
+Thus, education and the peregrination that enabled it were considered important for the status of a denomination.
 Importantly, nearly all peregrini came back after their studies and put their knowledge in the service of their community.
 This was considered a moral obligation, and sometimes even enforced.
-For instance, the Calvinist collegium of Debrecen had a budget called “Bursa Nigra” dedicated to cover stipends for their alumni to study abroad and these migrant students were obliged to return and join the Calvinist clergy or otherwise pay the money back.
-The same collegium did not even hire “domidoctus” (trained only in the home country) teachers until the 20th century.
+For instance, the Calvinist collegium of Debrecen had a budget called Bursa Nigra dedicated to covering stipends for their alumni to study abroad and these migrant students were obliged to return and join the Calvinist clergy or otherwise pay the money back.
+The same collegium did not even hire domidoctus teachers (i.e., those trained only in their home country) until the twentieth century.

-From the 16th century, more Hungarian migrant students enrolled in Protestant than in Catholic universities abroad.
-The volume of the peregrination of Catholics caught up to that of the Protestants only in the middle of the 18th century and mostly enrollments to the University of Vienna account for this.
-For a while, it was assumed that the Habsburgs purposefully and successfully impeded Protestants’ peregrination from Hungary in the 18th century, but this is not the consensus any longer.
+From the sixteenth century, more Hungarian migrant students enrolled in Protestant than in Catholic universities abroad.
+The volume of the peregrination of Catholics caught up to that of the Protestants only in the middle of the eighteenth century and mostly enrollments to the University of Vienna account for this.
+For a while, it was assumed that the Habsburgs purposefully and successfully impeded Protestants’ peregrination from Hungary in the eighteenth century, but this is not the consensus any longer.

 Under the leadership of the above mentioned historian of universities, László Szögi, a voluminous database of migrant students from historical Hungary from the medieval beginnings to 1919 was constructed, containing the date of immatriculations of all those born in the territory of historical Hungary in 27 European countries.
-Conerning the 19th century, between 1850 ans 1880 an intensive growth of Hungarian students‘ interest for the universities and colleges of Vienna is conspicuous.
-Thanks to the expansion of higher education withon Hungary by the end of the 1870s, however, Vienna lost much of its attraction.
-External peregrination in general declined as most students pursued higher education withon the country.
+Conerning the nineteenth century, between 1850 and 1880 an intensive growth in Hungarian students‘ interest in the universities and colleges of Vienna is conspicuous.
+Thanks to the expansion of higher education within Hungary by the end of the 1870s, however, Vienna lost much of its attraction.
+External peregrination in general declined as most students pursued higher education within the country.
 Peregrination for the sake of post-gradual training, however, was still popular, particularly to Germany which became the an internationally recognized center of science and scholarship.
-Hungarians also discovered the famous technical college of Zürich, the ETH (Eidgenössische Technische Hochschule).
+Hungarians also discovered the famous technical college of Zürich, the Eidgenössische Technische Hochschule.
 Other institutions of Swiss higher education attracted Hungarian female students because they pioneered in the admission of women in an era when Hungarian women could get secondary schooling but were still excuded from Hungarian academia.